Watching You (Rodney Atkins song)

 "Watching You" is a song co-written and recorded by American country music artist Rodney Atkins.
-It was released in September 2006 as the second single from the album If You're Going Through Hell.
+It was released in September 18, 2006 as the second single from the album If You're Going Through Hell.
 The single became his second number-one single on the Billboard U.S. Hot Country Songs chart.
 It was named the number-one song of 2007 on Billboard's year-end chart.
 The song was written by Atkins, Steve Dean, and Brian Gene White.

 Background and writing

 The song was inspired by Atkins's son, Elijah.
-After having found out that Elijah had been singing Atkins's 2006 hit "If You're Going Through Hell (Before the Devil Even Knows)" to his teachers, he then had to explain to his son that it "might not be appropriate for him to be singing that in school."
+After finding out that Elijah had been singing his father's 2006 single "If You're Going Through Hell (Before the Devil Even Knows)" to his teachers, Atkins then had to explain to his son that it "might not be appropriate for him to be singing that in school."

 Content

 The song is a moderate up-tempo portraying two examples of a son learning from his father.
 In the first verse, the father and son are in the car together, driving through town.
-The son is eating a Happy Meal in the passenger seat, just as the father slams on the brakes at a red light, causing the boy to spill his food all over himself and say a bad word (implied to be shit).
-The father asks where his son learned to swear, and the boy then responds with "I've been watching you. / Dad, ain't that cool? / I'm your buckaroo, I wanna be like you."
+The son is eating a Happy Meal in the passenger seat, just as the father slams on the brakes at a red light, causing the boy to spill his food all over himself and say "a four-letter word" (implied to be "shit").
+The father asks where his son learned "to talk like that", and the boy then responds with the refrain, "I've been watching you. / Dad, ain't that cool? / I'm your buckaroo, I wanna be like you."

 In the second verse, the father heads out to his barn and begins to pray ("Lord, please help me help my stupid self.")
 Still later, at bedtime, the boy kneels beside his bed to pray as well, with his father watching.
 Upon hearing the boy's prayers, the father asks "Where'd you learn to pray like that?" to which the boy again responds by saying that he has been watching his father.
 The father then responds by hugging his son and stating his pride in the boy.

+In the final verse, the boy expresses that he will "still know what to do" when he is grown up, highlighting the importance of being a good example.